Agung1606/G297K/README.md

 # G297K - (Social Media App)

-I created this social media for the purpose of learning and exploring technology,The technology behind the scenes is React Native, Firebase, and open source library.
+I created this social media app for the purpose of learning and exploring technology,The technology behind the scenes is React Native, Firebase, and open source libraries.

 ## Features
 * Authentication